Espeschit/Holidays-bot/README.md

       }
 ```

-It can also be saved in DBs, such as MongoDB with a code like this:
+It can also be saved in DBs, such as MongoDB with a code like this at the end of the spider file:

 ```
       {